syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

    * Syncfusion Blazor Server App
    * Syncfusion Blazor WebAssembly App

-   N> The Syncfusion Blazor WebAssembly App will be enabled only if selected .Net Core version is ASP NET Core 3.1.

    In the Syncfusion Blazor WebAssembly App project type, we can choose **ASP.NET Core hosted**, **Progressive Web Application**, or both.

     ![ProjectTypeWizard](images/ProjectTypeWizard.png)